I-Jac/wLiquify-docs/top/why-wliquify.md

     *   The first crypto index genuinely driven by market forces, not central managers.
     *   Features automated rebalancing powered by organic market activity.
     *   Ensures transparent and equitable token weights.
     *   Crucially, this is an index **truly backed by its underlying assets**.
-Unlike synthetic indexes based on oracle price feeds, when you invest in wLiquify's index, you're holding a share of the actual assets, ensuring its performance closely mirrors the real top 30 crypto market.
+Unlike synthetic indexes based on oracle price feeds, when you invest in wLiquify's index, you're holding a share of the actual assets, ensuring its performance closely mirrors the real top 30 crypto market (aiming for top non-stablecoin, non-CEX, market-cap driven assets).

 ## The Challenge: Fragmented Liquidity & Inaccessible Assets